 View | Modify | Create | Collaborate

-In Q4 2020, State Street’s revenues decreased to $2.9 billion - 4% lower than the year-ago period.
-While there was a slight growth in fee income, it was more than offset by a 22.5% drop in net interest income.
+In Q2 2021, State Street’s revenues increased to $3 billion - 3% more than the year-ago period.
+While there was a 6% y-o-y growth in fee income, it was partially offset by a 16% drop in net interest income.

 State Street is a custody banking giant that generates most of its revenues from asset servicing fees, which it charges as a percentage of Assets under Custody & Administration (AUC/A).
 It generated around 65% of its revenues from asset Servicing business in 2019 and has roughly $33.2 trillion in Assets under Custody & Administration.
 As a result of the economic uncertainty and widespread panic, the company’s stock initially suffered losses due to a drop in asset valuations driven by net market losses.
 However, the recent rally in the securities market has improved the asset valuations to a large extent.
 That said, The bank's net interest income has suffered in 2020 due to the lower interest rate environment.
 While the company’s revenues for Q1 and Q2 2020 saw some increase, Q3 and Q4 revenues were lower than the year-ago period.
 This resulted in a marginal drop in full year 2020 revenues on an year-on-year basis.
-We believe that the Q1 FY2021 revenues will follow the same trend.
+Further, the same trend continued in the Q1 FY2021 results.
+However, the Q2 earnings saw some recovery in the top-line driven by asset growth, and we expect the same momentum to continue in the Q3 as well.

 In Q1 2019, State Street changed its accounting method for investments in low-income housing tax credit from the equity method of accounting to the proportional amortization method of accounting.
 We have updated the Trefis model accordingly to reflect the revised figures for 2016, 2017, and 2018.